10play/10tap-editor/website/docs/examples/customCss.md

 ## Adding/Overriding CSS

-Each bridge, has gives us the option to `configureCSS`.
+Each bridge, gives us the option to `configureCSS`.
 Some bridges come with css already configured in them, when we can override by configuring.
 Let's give an example by overriding the CodeBridge.

 First let's define the css